-In addition to being the director of Steel Toe Books, Tom is also an Associate Professor of English at Western Kentucky University in Bowling Green, KY.
+In addition to being the director of Steel Toe Books, Tom is also a prolific writer and Professor of English at Western Kentucky University in Bowling Green, KY.
 You can find out more about his professorial existence by viewing his vita and his new university page.

-Annoyed Grunt (Imaginary Friends Press 2012) is Tom's newest chapbook, with poems written in the voices of The Simpsons characters.
+The State that Springfield is In, (Split Lip Press), a full-length poetry collection with poems written in the voices of The Simpsons characters.

 Greatest Hits (Pudding House 2010): contact Tom to order a copy for $8.

 Octopus (Logan House Press 2008) won the Holland Prize.
 It was reviewed by Michael Meyerhofer in Rattle, in the Texas Review, in the Bowling Green Daily News, and in The Broken Plate.
 You can read another online review of Octopus by Sherry Chandler in a blog posting.